miyuki-starmiya/javascript/react/README.md

 - reducer: it is used to define the impact of the action on the state of the application
 - subscribe: it is used to create a callback function the store calls when its state is changed

+### Redux Thunk

+this is `redux-middleware` which must be initialized along with the initialization of the store

 - dispatch: eventHandler
 - selector: access state and re-render